anushkadhiman/narutosdxl_projectsubmission/README.md

 - We kept the screening and hyperparameter testing small (2 settings for each method and 100 short training steps) because of the limited free GPU time.
 The results give us a general idea of which setting is better, not a complete search.

-- We tried QLoRA, but it is not included in the final results (see Section 2.7).
+- We tried QLoRA, but it is not included in the final results.

 - We used 600 steps for full training, which is not a lot for a dataset with around 1,037 images.
 The loss curves suggest that the model could improve more if we had more GPU time.